omnivector-solutions/jobbergate/jobbergate-docs/src/developer_guide/jobbergate_py.rst

    The BooleanList question has some very complex logic.
 The source code should be examined to understand what this does in detail.

-All of the implementation of the quetion classes (including the base class) can be found in `the questions module`_ of the Jobbergate source code.
+All of the implementation of the question classes (including the base class) can be found in `the questions module`_ of the Jobbergate source code.